-The cookies are crispy on the outside, fudgy on the inside, and packed with crunchy pistachios and chewy dried fruit.
+The cookies are crispy on the outside, fudgy on the inside, and packed with crunchy pistachios and chewy dried cranberries.

 A single breakfast cookie isn’t going to cut it for breakfast, so help yourself to two or even three in the morning.
 You can also treat them as snacks, if you prefer a more conventional breakfast.

 For my nut-free pals: You can still get in on the breakfast cookie goodness!
 See the recipe notes for a nut-free variation, straight from Brandi’s book.

 Like I mentioned, this recipe is from The Vegan 8, a brand new cookbook from my friend Brandi Doming.
 Brandi’s recipes are all eight ingredients or less, and she focuses on creating healthy, simple versions of comfort classics.